Israeli strike on Beirut kills Hezbollah spokesman – DW – 11/17/2024

 Hezbollah spokesman Mohammed Afif was killed in an Israeli strike on central Beirut, the Iran-backed militia said Sunday.

-The Associated Press cited an anonymous Hezbollah official as confirming Afif's death, in a strike on a building that housed the Lebanese branch of the Syrian Baath party.
+The Associated Press cited an anonymous Hezbollah official as confirming Afif's death, in a strike on a building in the Ras al-Nabaa neighborhood that housed the Lebanese branch of the Syrian Baath party.

 Afif is the latest in a long line of Hezbollah officials killed since late September, when Israel began its heavy bombardment of what it says are Hezbollah strongholds in Lebanon.